Testing Leggett's Inequality Using Aharonov-Casher Effect

-In this Letter, we advance the study of the nonlocality of the AC effect and present a scheme to test Leggett's inequality by resorting to the AC effect.
+In this work, we advance the study of nonlocality of the AC effect and present a scheme to test Leggett's inequality by resorting to the AC effect.
 Due to the topological nature of the AC effect, our scheme is robust against some local inaccuracies.
-We use the two-qubit Leggett inequality in Ref.~\cite{2008BRANCIARD}, which is given in terms of correlation function $C(\vec{a}_i,\vec{b}_i)$ as
+We shall test the two-qubit Leggett inequality in a physical system consisting of four neutral particles with magnetic moments, whose initial state is a product of the singlet state of pair $(1,2)$ and the triplet state of pair $(3,4)$.
+Pseudo-Pauli matrices are introduced such that one may view an entangled spin pair like pair $(1,4)$ or pair $(2,3)$ as a ``single qubit", and hence four particles as a total ``two-qubit" system.
+The influence of the AC effect on an entangled spin pair is found to be equivalent to a rotation in terms of the pseudo-Pauli operators.
+Moreover, based on the final state of the four particles, we focus on some specific joint probabilities satisfying the no-signaling condition and obtain a two-qubit-type correlation function that may violate the Leggett inequality.
+We also present some discussion on the implementation of our scheme in a calcium atomic polarization interferometer experiment.